 Mi Ne Sushi is the go-to sushi option around the Rogers Centre.
-It's great before games and take-out for residents of the nearby condos.
 The menu is typical for a sushi joint with plenty of tempura, maki, sashimi and hand roll options.

 The highly regarded Sushi Kaji on The Queensway doesn't offer an a la carte menu, nor do they serve western specialties like California rolls.
 Go for the omakase and the let the chef wow you with every bite.

 This neighbourhood is graced with multiple long-standing sushi restaurants and it's hard to play favourites.
-If I had to pick I'll give this one to Nami Sushi for its elegant dining room and top notch a la carte menu.
+This one goes to Nami Sushi for its elegant dining room and top notch a la carte menu.

-Sushi Mugen may have changed its name and ownership a couple years back and while its quality has slipped a few notches, it's still a solid option for takeout sushi dinners and platters.
+Sushi Mugen changed its name and ownership a couple years back, but it's still a solid option for hearty takeout sushi dinners and platters.